Japan researchers develop electric chopsticks to enhance salty taste

 The taste-enhancing chopsticks may have particular relevance in Japan, where the traditional diet favours salty tastes.
 The average Japanese adult consumes about 10 grams of salt per day, double the amount recommended by the World Health Organisation.

-Excess sodium intake is related to an increased incidence of high blood pressure, strokes and other ailments.
+Excess sodium intake is related to increased incidence of high blood pressure, strokes and other ailments.

 "To prevent these diseases, we need to reduce the amount of salt we take," said Kirin researcher Ai Sato.